Paper cartridge: Construction and use

 The most common applications of paper cartridges were in muzzleloading firearms.
 While these may be loaded with loose powder and balls or bullets, a paper cartridge combines a pre-measured amount of powder with the ball in a sealed unit.
 This eliminated the operation of measuring the powder during loading.
 In the case where multiple projectiles were used, such as buck and ball loads, the cartridge also served to package up the projectiles, so they did not have to be measured or counted out.
 The paper also served as a patch in smoothbore firearms, which fired balls that were smaller than the diameter of the bore, and wrapped a paper or cloth patch to make them fit snugly.

 The paper used in cartridges varied considerably.
 The instructions for making Enfield paper cartridges, published in 1859, which uses three pieces of paper of two different thicknesses, shows the complexity that could be involved.
 Some cartridges, such as those for percussion revolvers, used nitrated paper.
 Treated by soaking in a potassium nitrate solution and then drying, this made the paper far more flammable and ensured it burned completely upon firing.

-Despite the complexity involved in their construction, paper cartridges were used through the 19th century, from the Napoleonic Wars through the time of the American Civil War, after which time they were displaced by modern metallic cartridges and the breechloader.
+Despite the complexity involved in their construction, paper cartridges were used through the 19th century, from the Napoleonic Wars through the time of the American Civil War, after which time they were displaced by modern metallic cartridges.

 Paper cartridges varied in their construction based on the specifications of the buyer or the practices of the builder; a cartridge tended to be built with a specific weapon in mind, with a specified powder charge and a correctly sized ball or bullet.
-A cartridge built for a .65 caliber musket obviously couldn't be used in a .50 caliber weapon.
+A cartridge built for a .65 caliber musket obviously could not be used in a .50 caliber weapon.
 However, similarly-sized weapons could often share cartridges.
 During the American Civil War, the primary small arms used by each side were the .58 caliber Springfield Model 1861 rifle-musket (North), and the .577 caliber Enfield rifle-musket (South).
 The two guns were similar enough that both sides could make use of ammunition captured from the enemy without any problems.
 The loose-fitting nature of minie ball ammunition in rifled muskets meant that slightly undersized ammunition could be used in a pinch, although accuracy would be degraded compared to correctly sized ammunition.

 There are a number of features which are not specific to any particular firearm, and so apply to any paper cartridge.
 For example, the cartridge must be sturdy enough to withstand the handling it can be expected to receive.
 This means either a sturdy paper must be used, or the cartridge must be reinforced for strength.
 The importance of paper cartridges can be seen by the existence of cartridge paper, a paper specially produced for the production of paper cartridges.
 In some cases the cartridges were produced directly from paper pulp, and formed into a seamless cylinder of the correct diameter.